-Each year Welsh Government issues the NHS Wales Planning Framework that requires Health Boards to develop and deliver Integrated Medium Term Planning Framework, as a national supporting organization, WHSSC is required to "develop an Integrated Commissioning Plan on behalf of health boards that must be agreed by the committee and align with the Planning Framework and Commissioner IMTPs".
+Each year Welsh Government issues the NHS Wales Planning Framework that requires Health Boards to develop and deliver Integrated Medium Term Planch triangulate service, finance and workforce.
+Within this Framework, as a national supporting organization, WHSSC is required to "develop an Integrated Commissioning Plan on behalf of health boards that must be agreed by the committee and align with the Planning Framework and Commissioner IMTPs".